 - 5.5.5.2 The number of registered students in COTR's English composition courses shall not exceed an average of twenty-five (25) students per section (as determined by the Registrar's data on the official final add/drop dates).
-Where an instructor teaches two or more sections of COTR's English composition courses per semester, the average shall not exceed twenty-five (25) students (as determined by the Registrar's data on the official final add/drop dates). - 5.5.5.3 Auxiliary University Studies/Career Technology Course/Program instructors shall be employed for: - a) Ninety (90) duty hours for a forty-five (45) contact hour (see 5.5.1.2) scheduled course, and pro-rata; or - b) Sixty-seven and a half (67.5) duty hours for a forty-five (45) clock hour scheduled laboratory/practicum/workshop/field activity, etc. and pro-rata; or
+Where an instructor teaches two or more sections of COTR's English composition courses per semester, the average shall not exceed twenty-five (25) students (as determined by the Registrar's data on the official final add/drop dates). - 5.5.5.3 Auxiliary University Studies/Career Technology Course/Program instructors shall be employed for: - a) Ninety (90) duty hours for a forty-five (45) contact hour (see 5.5.1.2) scheduled course, and pro-rata; or

-- c) Forty-five (45) clock hours for scheduled seminar is equivalent to a fortyfive (45) contact hour. - 5.6 Vocational Program/Course/Instructional Assignments - 5.6.1 For the purposes of Article 5.6, the assigned duty period is 37 weeks including statutory holidays. - 5.6.2 Contact Hours for Vocational Programs
+- b) Sixty-seven and a half (67.5) duty hours for a forty-five (45) clock hour scheduled laboratory/practicum/workshop/field activity, etc. and pro-rata; or - c) Forty-five (45) clock hours for scheduled seminar is equivalent to a forty-five (45) contact hour. - 5.6 Vocational Program/Course/Instructional Assignments - 5.6.1 For the purposes of Article 5.6, the assigned duty period is 37 weeks including statutory holidays. - 5.6.2 Contact Hours for Vocational Programs

-The contact hours for a course are the same regardless of delivery mode.
+The parties agree that the contact hours per week for delivering a course shall be the same regardless of whether it is offered in distributed learning or lecture format.

-- (a) Classroom Instruction: One (1) clock hour = one (1) contact hour. - (b) Individually Paced Instruction: One (1) clock hour = one (1) contact hour. - (c) Lab Instruction: One (1) clock hour = one (1) contact hour. - (d) Practice Supervision: One (1) clock hour = one (1) contact hour. - (e) Field Experience/Preceptorship: Between three and one-half (3.5) and five (5) contact hours per student per course. - (f) Guided Studies: Four and one-half (4.5) contact hours per student per threecredit course and pro-rata. - (g) Special Projects: Four and one-half (4.5) contact hours per student per three-credit course and pro-rata.
-A total of ten (10) or more students is equivalent to one course. - (h) Office Instruction: One (1) clock hour = one (1) contact hour. - (i) Other assigned activity for which release time from contact has been provided: One (1) clock hour = one (1) contact hour. - 5.6.3 English Language Training Instructors will not be assigned more than twentytwo and a half (22.5) hours of instruction as defined in Article 5.6.2 (a) per week averaged over the assigned duty period.
+- (a) Classroom Instruction: One (1) clock hour = one (1) contact hour. - (b) Individually Paced Instruction: One (1) clock hour = one (1) contact hour. - (c) Lab Instruction: One (1) clock hour = one (1) contact hour. - (d) Practice Supervision: One (1) clock hour = one (1) contact hour. - (e) Field Experience/Preceptorship: Between three and one-half (3.5) and five (5) contact hours per student per course. - (f) Guided Studies: Four and one-half (4.5) contact hours per student per three-credit course and pro-rata. - (g) Special Projects: Four and one-half (4.5) contact hours per student per three-credit course and pro-rata.
+A total of ten (10) or more students is equivalent to one course. - (h) Office Instruction: One (1) clock hour = one (1) contact hour. - (i) Other assigned activity for which release time from contact has been provided: One (1) clock hour = one (1) contact hour. - 5.6.3 English Language Training Instructors will not be assigned more than twenty-two and a half (22.5) hours of instruction as defined in Article 5.6.2 (a) per week averaged over the assigned duty period.